Family doctors could run hospitals in NHS shake-up, says Wes Streeting

 He added: "The extra funding announced at the spending review is very welcome and, as Mr Streeting says, it is both a lot of money and not enough.

-"Many of our members have warned they will not hit the interim target, with only one in two confident they will achieve the 65% elective care interim target by March 2026.
+"Many of our members have warned they will not hit the interim target, with only one in two confident they will achieve the 65 per cent elective care interim target by March 2026.

 Join our commenting forum